vra-thenix/Flipper-clock/README.md

 The clock will automatically start when the page is loaded.
 You can customize the styles in the ```styles.css``` file to change the appearance of the clock.

+# Contributing
+Contributions are welcome!
+If you want to add features or improve the project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (git checkout -b feature/YourFeature).
+3. Make your changes and commit them (git commit -m 'Add new feature').
+4. Push to the branch (git push origin feature/YourFeature).
+5. Open a pull request.

+# License
+This project is licensed under the MIT License.